Transport for Wales tests new announcement service for passengers with hearing loss

 Michael Davies, Insight and Innovation Manager at , said: “We are committed to making our network as accessible as possible.
 Working with GoMedia on HEAR has given us the opportunity to test a solution that could provide huge benefits to customers and encourage people to choose rail.”

 Approximately one in six adults in the UK are affected by hearing loss and this is estimated to increase to 14.5 million people by 2031 which represents around 20% of the population will suffer from some kind of hearing loss.
-60% of passengers with needs find it difficult to carry out journeys independently which means that it is vital that public transport becomes more accessible for all passengers.
+60% of passengers with accessibility needs find it difficult to carry out journeys independently which means that it is vital that public transport becomes more accessible for all passengers.

 Roger Matthews, GoMedia’s Managing Director, added: “HEAR offers a more versatile and cost-efficient solution to installing expensive hearing loops on trains.
 The benefits of the solution also extend beyond improving accessibility for passengers with hearing loss – The app itself is customisable, supports multiple languages, and can give passengers an overview of previously made announcements and delay information updates, making it a useful tool for all passengers, where they are visiting from abroad, or would just like to relax on their journey without having to worry about listening out for announcements.